Loading

 Brass

-61 years engineering brass and bronze alloy castings for the most demanding industries — a nearshoring partner for the United States, Canada and Mexico with USMCA-compliant supply.
-Red brass, tin bronze, aluminum bronze, manganese bronze, silicon bronze and lead-free alloys, produced and machined under one roof.
+Fimex is a brass and bronze castings supplier and foundry with 61 years engineering copper-alloy castings for the most demanding industries, and a nearshoring partner for the United States, Canada, and Mexico with USMCA-compliant supply.
+Red brass, tin bronze, aluminum bronze, manganese bronze, silicon bronze and lead-free alloys, cast and CNC-machined under one roof.

 Typical parts include valve bodies, pipe fittings, pump housings, bushings, and plumbing components.